Zhi-704/Railway-Tracker/national_rail/README.md

 python3 national_rail.py
 ```

-This will retrieve information about any incidents occurring in NationalRail as well as alert any users of recent incidents.
+This will retrieve information about any incidents occurring in NationalRail and alerts any subscribed any users of recent incidents.

 ## Configuration